At the start of 2017, one of my goals was to try and maintain a flâneur lifestyle while living off less than US$10,000 or NZ$15,000.

 All in all, it’s been a fun challenge.
 I’ll be living in more expensive parts of the world next year, so I doubt I’ll beat this figure, but it’s handy to have a baseline to refer to.

 A few other numbers to sum up 2017…

 increase in net worth.
 I was expecting to eat into my savings, but ended up picking up enough writing gigs to keep my costs at bay, and even had a little something left over.
 The rest of the increase comes from some very tasty investing returns.

 countries traversed, including visits to 33 cities and islands.
-I celebrated the New Year in Thailand, then off to Bali for a month of sun and surf, making new friends in India, hiking the Annapurna Circuit in Nepal, back to Thailand to chill, a couple of quick visa runs to Laos, island-hopping in Malaysia, and closing out the year with my mates in Mumbai.
+I celebrated the New Year in Thailand, then headed off to Bali for a month of sun and surf, made new friends in India, hiked the Annapurna Circuit in Nepal, went back to Thailand to chill, made a couple of quick visa runs to Laos, went island-hopping in Malaysia, and closed out the year with my mates in Mumbai.

 weight lost since the end of the pizza diet.
 I almost couldn’t get across the Nepali border because the immigration officer thought I’d stolen someone’s passport.
 I’ve replaced weightlifting with calisthenics, which fits in well with the travel lifestyle and is loads of fun.
 It has been strange readjusting to life as a skinny fella, but I quite like it.